transferwise/tw-tkms/docs/testing.md

 protected ITkmsTestDao tkmsTestDao
 ```

- Consult those classes JavaDocs for more information about usages.
+Consult those classes' JavaDocs for more information about usage.

 Usually you are using only `ITkmsSentMessagesCollector` though.